Crew member dies in fall on set of Marvel TV's 'Wonder Man' | Entertainment

 A crew member died in a fall on the set of Marvel Studios television series "Wonder Man" on Tuesday, a spokesperson for the Walt Disney-owned studio said.

-The man, who the company did not identify, fell from the rafters at Radford Studio Center just outside of Los Angeles.
+A crew member died in a fall on the set of Marvel Studios television series "Wonder Man" on Tuesday, a spokesperson for the Walt Disney-owned studio said.
+The 50-year old rigger fell from a catwalk onto a stage at Radford Studio Center just outside of Los Angeles, according to the Los Angeles Police Department.
+Riggers set up scaffolding to hold lights, cameras and other equipment at different angles.

 Filming was not taking place at the time, and production was halted for the day.
+The deceased man was not identified.
 "Our thoughts and deepest condolences are with his family and friends, and our support is behind the investigation into the circumstances of this accident," a Marvel spokesperson said.

 "Wonder Man" is an upcoming Disney+ series that stars Yahya Abdul-Mateen II as Simon Williams, a stunt man turned superhero.
 Deaths on movie and TV sets are rare.
 One of the most high-profile instances occurred in October 2021 when cinematographer Halyna Hutchins was shot by a gun held by actor Alec Baldwin during a rehearsal.